C2SP/C2SP/age-plugin.md

   wrap all the file keys to.
   - `IDENTITY` is the Bech32 encoding of an identity.
 - `(wrap-file-key; FILE_KEY)` - a file key to be wrapped.
-- `(extension-labels)` - indicates that the client is using "labels" to constrain the recipient stanzas that it will accept.
+- `(extension-labels)` - indicates that the client supports "labels" to constrain the recipient stanzas and will accept a `labels` command in phase 2.
   - A label is defined in ABNF by the `argument` type from the [v1 age header][].
   - Clients MUST check that all recipient stanzas wrapping a given file key have the exact same label set.
 Clients MUST NOT permit partial overlapping sets.